We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(n) - each node is visited once.
-Space Complexity: O(n) - for storing the tree structure and recursive stack in DFS or queue in BFS.
+Time Complexity: O(n) – Both BFS for precomputations and DFS for path exploration traverse each node once.
+Space Complexity: O(n) – Required for storing the tree representation, parent pointers, and Bob’s arrival times.

 Solution